bearcaffeine/ShadowLoans/README.md

-# JSSiteTemplate
+# Shadow Loans
-Site Template for JS projects
+Build an application the generates an amorization schedule for a simple interest loan.